Rute User's Tutorial and Exposition. 44. UNIX Security

 but doesn't show that PID

-446 is actually
+is actually

-lpd.
+.
 For that

 information just type

-ls -al /proc/446/.
+ls -al /proc/446/

 You can see that ten services are actually open: